JacobBersheba89/New_website/README.md

 <small>(I like australia.. that's why the kangaroo🪃🦘🌏 )</small>

 ## What´s new?
-I add 4 konteners with desription of my analysis work.. 🈸 Add dynamic samll curve with ball - it´s yellow :-) 🫛 I also add links to my cosial network Accounts 📒
+I add 4 konteners with desription of my analysis work.. 🈸<br>
+Add dynamic samll curve with ball - it´s yellow :-) 🫛<br>
+I also add links to my cosial network Accounts 📒<br>
+The Aboutme section is basically ready 👦 <br>

 Changes made:🪃🚧